Hurricane Dorian howling over North Carolina’s Outer Banks

 “The boats are tied down.
 Yards are cleaned up.
 Businesses are closed.
 People are hunkered down,” Warner said by phone on Thursday.

 She lives near the southern end of island chain, and said about half the 1,000 residents of Ocracoke stuck it out.
-Ferries stopped service the day before, so “If you want to change your mind, it’s too late.
+Ferries stopped service on Wednesday, she said, so “If you want to change your mind, it’s too late.
 We’re on our own.”

-The hurricane hammered the Bahamas with 185 mph (295 kph) winds, killing at least 30 people, but swept past Florida at a relatively safe distance and merely grazed Georgia before hugging the South Carolina-North Carolina coastline.
-At least four people were killed in the U.S.; all were men in Florida or North Carolina who died in falls or by electrocution while trimming trees, putting up storm shutters or otherwise getting ready for the hurricane.
+Further north, Virginia was also in harm’s way, and a round of evacuations was ordered there.

-More than 370,000 people were without electricity early Friday in the Carolinas and Virginia, according to PowerOutage.us, which tracks outages nationwide.
+The hurricane hammered the Bahamas with 185 mph (295 kph) winds, killing at least 30 people, but swept past Florida at a relatively safe distance, grazed Georgia, and then hugged the South Carolina-North Carolina coastline.
+At least four deaths in the Southeast have been blamed on the storm.

-Twisters spun off by Dorian peeled away some roofs and flipped recreational vehicles in South and North Carolina before it weakened early Friday to 90 mph (145 kph), making it a Category 1 storm.
+Twisters spun off by Dorian peeled away roofs and flipped trailers in South Carolina, and more than 250,000 homes and businesses were left without power.
+Dorian’s winds weakened after sunset Thursday to 100 mph (161 kph), before falling further early Friday to 90 mph (145 kph), making it a Category 1 storm.

-Heavy rain fell horizontally in coastal Wilmington, North Carolina, where trees bent in the wind and traffic lights swayed.
-About a dozen roads were flooded, but it was nothing like last year’s Hurricane Florence, which battered the city and closed bridges, isolating the city for days.
+As of early Friday, Dorian was centered about 55 miles (90 kilometers) southwest of Cape Hatteras, and 25 miles (35 kilometers) east of Cape Lookout, North Carolina, in the southern Outer Banks, along which hurricane-force wind gusts were reported.
+The storm was moving northeast at 14 mph (22 kph).
+It’s expected to remain a hurricane as it sweeps up the Eastern Seaboard on Saturday, lashing the New England shore with heavy surf.

-“We prepared for the worst and that didn’t happen.
-That’s OK,” said Ross Page, out walking his dogs early Friday after waking up without electricity.
-“We got lucky.”
+In coastal Wilmington, North Carolina, heavy rain fell horizontally, trees bent in the wind and traffic lights swayed as the hurricane drew near.
+As much as 15 inches (38 centimeters) of rain was forecast, with flash-flooding likely.

 Dorian swamped roads in historic downtown of Charleston, South Carolina, and knocked down some 150 trees and toppled power lines.
 Gusts had topped 80 mph (129 kph) in some areas.
 The port city of handsome antebellum homes sits on a peninsula that is prone to flooding even from ordinary storms.